berniegp/mock-xmlhttprequest/README.md

   server.install( /* optional context; defaults to global */ );
   // Test code that creates XMLHttpRequests
 } finally {
-  // Make sure not to do this before the test code is done creating XMLHttpRequests! server.remove();
+  // Don't do this before the test code is done creating XMLHttpRequests! server.remove();
 }
 ```